zkat/talks/x/outline.md

 * Rebecca Turner (@ReBeccaOrg) - 3.x release manager and lead npm@3 developer
 * Kat Marchán (@maybekatz) - 2.x release manager, LTS liaison, general dev

+It's our job to make sure the CLI is serving the needs of our users, open source or not.

+Community is very important to us, and we do our best to make ourselves accessible.
+We do our best to respond to people who come to us through our issue tracker, twitter, support@npmjs.com, and even conferences like this one.
+We want you to know that we're here, and we listen, even if we can't implement your favorite feature.

+We also have a dedicated support team which is increasing their involvement with community things:

+* Ernie Salazar (@ehsalazar)
+* Stephanie Snopek (@StephSnopeks)

+You may see them more on the issue tracker.
+They are also the main ones in charge of support@npmjs.com.
+They are kind, friendly people!

 ### Liaisons to the npm .jp and .kr communities (.cn?)

 @watilde, @yosuke_furukawa, @Outsideris

+TODO: mention the .cn folks?
+Who are they?
+Should I mention everyone in both talks, or tailor it per country?

 ### Welcome to the tracker!